ChiragAgg5k/Algorithms/ReadMe.md

 ## Refereces

 There are multiple references that I used to learn the algorithms.
-The following are the some references that I used:
+The following are the some of the references that I used:

 ### Youtubers